 FERPA Guidelines for Parents and Families of UWSP Students

 The Family Education Rights and Privacy Act of 1974 as amended entitle students to review "official records, files, and data directly related" to the students which the university maintains.
 Students may also request a hearing regarding any alleged "inaccurate, misleading, or inappropriate" information.
 In most circumstances, the university will not release information from student’s records to third parties without their consent.
-An interpretation of the law is printed below, and copies of it are available in the Registration and Records Office, Room 101, Student Services Center.
+An interpretation of the law is printed below, and copies of it are available in the Office of the Registrar, Room 101, Student Services Center.

 The Family Education Rights and Privacy Act of 1974, as amended, requires that students be advised of their rights concerning their education records and of certain categories of public information which the university has designated "directory information."